MyHHR News Locations

 • High-profile criminal defense (DOJ-SDTX).
 Represented a former governor of a state in Mexico who was indicted for racketeering, drug trafficking, money laundering and bank fraud.
 Coordinated legal teams in Mexico and Italy, where client was also facing charges

 • High-profile criminal defense (DOJ-EDNY).
-Currently advising a client in connection with the NXIVM scandal, in which Keith Raniere is facing charges for sex trafficking, forced labor and RICO violations
+Represented a client in connection with the NXIVM scandal, in which Keith Raniere is facing charges for sex trafficking, forced labor and RICO violations

 • High-profile criminal defense (DOJ-EDNY).
 Represented another former governor of a state in Mexico who was under investigation by the DOJ for racketeering, drug trafficking and money laundering